lorenzo-stoakes/linux-vm-notes/fundamentals.md

   tables.
 Everything 'just works' and generic code can be safely written that assumes 4 levels regardless of architecture.
 Pretty nice right?

-* I'll get into more details about page tables and their actual implementation in kernel code in a later section.

 ### Caching

 * Looking up entries in a number of tables just to determine the actual location